MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a bookable resource in Field Service on a desktop](./media/remote-assist-field-service-resource.png)

 The bookable resource must have a **Resource Type** set to **User**; the related user record will need licenses to use both Field Service Mobile and Remote Assist.
-To set up a field technician to use Field Service Mobile, see the Field Service docs article on [setting up Field Service users and secuirty roles](https://docs.microsoft.com/dynamics365/field-service/view-user-accounts-security-roles#set-up-a-field-technician-user).
+To set up a field technician to use Field Service Mobile, see the Field Service docs article on [setting up Field Service users and security roles](https://docs.microsoft.com/dynamics365/field-service/view-user-accounts-security-roles#set-up-a-field-technician-user).

 Verify you can log into Field Service Mobile successfully as the field technician user.